 Can I Go Outside?

-To see how to put on and remove masks, clean them, or make your own cloth mask, check the CDC's guide.
+To see how to put on and remove masks, clean them, or make your own mask, check the CDC's guide.

 You can be active indoors too.
 Have a virtual dance party.
 Look for exercise videos on YouTube.
 Take a "live" fitness class with Zoom.
 Be creative and share your ideas with people you know.

 How Can I Stay in Touch With People?